 Lisa Dawson, Assistant Editor and Social Media Manager

-Past Contributors: Ryan Brimmer, Julian Burns, Shae Cali, David H. Cloud, Rachel M. Cohen, Daniel H. Goldman, Dina Levy, Elisa Mosler, Hannah Taleb
+Past Reporter/Researchers: Ryan Brimmer, Beth Broyles, Julian Burns, Shae Cali, David H. Cloud, Rachel M. Cohen, Daniel H. Goldman, Dina Levy, Valeria Monfrini, Elisa Mosler, Alicia Ng, Hannah Taleb

 Lois Ahrens, Director, The Real Cost of Prisons Project